git-school/visualizing-git/README.md

 We hope you find this tool useful!
 Issues and pull requests are welcome!
 Enjoy! :sparkles:

-Based on the awesome work done by [@onlywei](https://github.com/onlywei/explain-git-with-d3) :bow:
+Based on this repo: [https://github.com/git-school/visualizing-git](https://github.com/git-school/visualizing-git) and also based on the awesome work done by [@onlywei](https://github.com/onlywei/explain-git-with-d3) :bow: